tolitius/verter/README.md

 "Elapsed time: 1009.084383 msecs"
 ```

-3 * 5500 = 16,500 a second. later we'll play with type hints as well, but the most time will always be in I/O. so this is close.
+3 * 5500 = 16,500 a second.<br/>
+later we'll play with type hints as well, but the most time will always be in I/O, so this is close.

 ## reads